KittyGiraudel/site/_posts/2015-05-18-writing-in-sublime-text.md

 ## Pimp my editor!

-Let's get started with the basics: a beautiful theme for Sublime Text.
+Let’s get started with the basics: a beautiful theme for Sublime Text.
 If you ask me, there is nothing better than [Spacegray](https://github.com/kkga/spacegray).
 Spacegray not only provides a new syntax highlighting theme for the coding area, but also redefines the whole UI to change color, styles and more generally the whole look and feel.

 Spacegray provides three different themes: